 UE states that after 10 hours, you will still have 77% of the battery left.
 This is longer than the standard 20 hours that many speakers offer.

-The AW-650 outdoor speakers are larger than cheaper wired outdoor speakers.
-This means that the AW-650 produces a louder sound, richer bass, and wider sound.
+The AW-650 outdoor speakers are more prominent thanTheoor speakers.
+The AW-650 produces a louder sound, richer bass, and broader sound.

 This speaker has a mount on the back that can be attached to the wall.
 The speakers are also adjustable for horizontal or vertical display.

 - High–quality sound: The Klipsch AW-650 delivers clear, dynamic sound with excellent bass response.